edneville/please/please.ini.md

 # SYSLOG

 By default entries are logged to syslog.
 If you do not wish an entry to go logged then specify **syslog=false**.
-Use this only if you are happy with commands going unlogged, simialr to if policy would permit the user to switch to the target account.
+Use this only if you are happy with commands going unlogged, similar to if policy would permit the user to switch to the target account.

 ```
 [maverick]
 syslog = false
-name = ed
+name = jim
 regex = /usr/bin/.*
 reason = false
 ```